Blika/tsp-route-finder/README.md

 If we visited all the chunks and ended up in a wrong one, we use Dijkstra's algorithm to reach our final destination.</br>

 Found path would not be the best one, but optimal still.

+You can also opt to use a faster algorithm that picks one path instantly.
+It is not going to be optimal, but at least it is found fast enough.